AkstarOO7/AkstarOO7/README.md

 ### Hi there 👋

-- 👨🏽‍🎓 I enjoy coding helping
+- 👨🏽‍🎓 I enjoy coding

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning MERN STACK
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about My Project
 - 📫 How to reach me: Linked In
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->